-Committee members appointed by the Union shall be permitted time off the job for attendance at committee meetings.
-Any pay provided by the employer for attendance at such meetings shall be governed by Civil Service Rules and Regulations.

-The 1997 Secondary Agreement regarding joint committees on health and safety shall remain in effect between MCO and the Department of Health and Human Services unless altered through secondary negotiations.

-All employees shall be required to comply with safety/health rules and regulations established by the Employer.
-If an employee has justifiable reason to believe that his/her safety is endangered due to an alleged working condition or equipment which is abnormally hazardous, even in a custody and security setting, the employee shall inform the supervisor who shall have the responsibility to determine what action, if any, should be taken.

-If the employee is not satisfied with the action taken by the supervisor, the employee shall be entitled to notify the highest ranking Union official at the work site, who may contact the highest ranking shift supervisor on duty.
+- 1 communication devices, physical facilities security, training, and any other - 2 related matters pertaining to the health and safety of Bargaining Unit - 3 members. - 4 Committee members appointed by the Union shall be permitted time off the - 5 job for attendance at committee meetings.
+Any pay provided by the employer - 6 for attendance at such meetings shall be governed by Civil Service Rules - 7 and Regulations. - 8 The 1997 Secondary Agreement regarding joint committees on health and 9 safety shall remain in effect between MCO and the Department of Health - and Human Services unless altered through secondary negotiations. - All employees shall be required to comply with safety/health rules and regulations established by the Employer.
+If an employee has justifiable reason to believe that his/her safety is endangered due to an alleged working condition or equipment which is abnormally hazardous, even in a custody and security setting, the employee shall inform the supervisor who shall have the responsibility to determine what action, if any, should be taken. - the responsibility to determine what action, if any, should be taken. - If the employee is not satisfied with the action taken by the supervisor, the employee shall be entitled to notify the highest ranking Union official at the work site, who may contact the highest ranking shift supervisor on duty.

-Section B. First Aid Equipment.
+20 Section B. First Aid Equipment.

-First aid equipment shall be provided at various locations in the work place.
-Current policy concerning first aid treatment shall continue.
+- First aid equipment shall be provided at various locations in the work place. - 22 Current policy concerning first aid treatment shall continue.

-Section C. Tools and Equipment.
+23 Section C. Tools and Equipment.